-Raising capital and deciding which sources of capital to pursue is a challenge both large and small businesses share.
-In the early stages of a company, you lack credibility which limits your options.
-Then, as your business matures you have more choices, but there are trade-offs.
-So, how do you determine what’s right for your business given your current stage of maturity and need for growth?
+Raising capital and deciding what sources of capital to pursue is a challenge both large and small businesses share.
+In the early stages of a company, you lack credibility, which limits your options.
+Then, as your business matures, you have more choices, but there are trade-offs.
+So, how do you determine what’s right for your business?

 Let’s discuss how you can develop criteria for evaluating sources of capital so you can build a capital raising strategy.
 Then, we’ll examine the options and how each source stacks up.